catboost/catboost/open_problems/catboost_clickhouse_sprint_02.02.2019.md

 ## 20. Example of Kaggle GPU kernel in tutorials

 Use some large dataset, for example Epsilon (in catboost.datasets).
-In kernel run cpu and gpu and compare timings.
+In kernel run CPU and GPU and compare timings.
 Put link to kernel in tutorials repo.

 ## 21. rename Custom to UserDefined